-Officers and Steering Committee members shall be elected for terms of two years.
+Officers shall be elected for staggered terms of two or three years, as outlined in Article VII, Section 3.
+Sub-committee chair(s) shall be elected for staggered terms of two years, as outlined in Article VII, Section 3. and Steering Committee members shall be elected for terms of two years.
 Terms of office shall begin at the close of the meeting at which officers and Steering Committee Members are elected.
 Elections shall be by ballot for any position for which there is more than one nominee.